 The Crime Manager and the Team Leader, Police Prosecutions Command, must review all matters that have been withdrawn in accordance with the Failed Prosecution Review Panels Standard Operating Procedures.

 5.4 Responsibilities of Managers, Police Prosecutions Command

-Managers, Police Prosecutions Command, must ensure regular dip sampling and auditing of all failed prosecutions is conducted frequently.
+Managers, Police Prosecutions Command, must ensure regular dip sampling and auditing of all failed prosecutions is conducted and recorded.

-5.5 Adverse Comments
+5.5 Adverse judicial comments